The Best Dallas-Fort Worth Specialty Coffee Roasters 2024

 Oak Cliff, a family business, has been growing and expanding ever since.
 Today they are one of the leading roasters in Dallas area, with more than 70 wholesale clients.

-They’re also among the highest acclaimed, being the first Dallas-based roasters to win the Good Food Award.
+They also rank among the highest acclaimed, as they were the first Dallas-based roasters to win the Good Food Award.
 They’re not only successful but also socially responsible.
 Oak Cliff sources their coffee only through direct trade, fostering personal relationships with their farmers.

 Cultivar

-Cultivar Coffee is another Dallas-based specialty coffee pioneer, having opened in 2009.
+Cultivar Coffee, another pioneer in Dallas-based specialty coffee, opened its doors in 2009.
 Founded by expert baristas Jonathan Meadows and Nathan Shelton, Cultivar has since become one of Dallas’ most prominent roasters.

-It’s also among the city’s best-reviewed roasters, hailed by D Magazine and the Dallas Observer as “the best coffee in the city”.
+D Magazine and the Dallas Observer have hailed it as “the best coffee in the city,” making it one of the city’s best-reviewed roasters.

 Besides roasting, Cultivar also operates two cafes, in East Dallas at 1155 Peavy Road, and in Oak Cliff, at 313 W Jefferson Road.

-Their coffee can be bought on their website, at their two cafes, or in many coffee shops, restaurants, and specialty grocers in the Dallas-Fort Worth region.
+You can buy their coffee on their website, at their two cafes, or in many coffee shops, restaurants, and specialty grocers in the Dallas-Fort Worth region.

 Full City Rooster